-If a target is modelled with single scattering point, the following options to model RCS of the target are
+If a target is modelled with single scattering point, the following options to model RCS of the target are considered for further study.

 - Option 1: Random RCS value generated by a statistical distribution, depending on the factor(s) having impacts on the RCS modelling.

 - FFS the distribution.

 - FFS the factor(s)